ellipszist/SMAPI/docs/technical/mod-package.md

   format recommended for uploading to mod sites like Nexus Mods.
 This includes the same files as the previous feature.

-* **Copy non-built dependencies into the build output:**
+* **Copy Content-based dependencies into the build output:**
   Often, SMAPI mods have a component relying on other frameworks, such as Content Patcher, that do not require a build.
 By declaring a list of dependents, the package will copy those files into both the release zip and the `Mods` folder for testing.
-It creates a folder above them in the hierarchy to avoid conflicts with other mod files and to group all related mods.

 * **Launch or debug mod:**
   On Windows only, the package configures Visual Studio so you can launch the game and attach a